PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

     - Verify that required NetworkPolicy rules are configured via the API

 4.  **Common Issues:**
-    - **Cert-manager controller cannot reach external issuers:** Check if custom `NetworkPolicy` is configured in `CertManager` spec for controller egress
+    - **Cert-manager controller cannot reach external issuers:** Check if custom `NetworkPolicies` is configured in `CertManager` spec for controller egress
-    - **Istio-csr gRPC service not accessible:** Check if custom `NetworkPolicy` is configured in `IstioCSR` spec for gRPC ingress
+    - **Istio-csr gRPC service not accessible:** Check if custom `NetworkPolicies` is configured in `IstioCSR` spec for gRPC ingress
     - **Metrics not accessible:** Verify baseline policies are applied correctly